Tecdiary/sbm-guide/1.0/developer-guide/readme.md

 ### Do you provide customization/modification service?

 Yes, we do provide customization/modification.
-We charge $50/hours and availability depends on schedule.
+We charge \$50/hours and availability depends on schedule.
 You can email to support@tecdiary.com with your requirements to get estimate.

 ### I can't find answer in docs?

-If you can't find the answer here, you can email to support@tecdiary.com
+If you can't find the answer here, you can email to support@tecdiary.com but please don't ask modification related questions as we might not be able to help you with modifications as mentioned above.